Designing Runs in the Family: Young Jupiter Interior Designer Carves Her Path

 Her approach is comprehensive.
 "No project is too small for me,” she said.
 “Since I'm so new, I have been lucky to get full, brand new, $3 million houses, and I've also done small apartments."

-Currently, Cox is designing seven houses in the Avenir in Palm Beach Gardens, a few in Boca Raton and one in Palm City.
+Currently, Alexis is designing seven houses in Avenir in Palm Beach Gardens, a few in Boca Raton and one in Palm City.

 One happy client is Tracey Meehan, who wanted her Avenir home to have a different feel than her main residence in New England to “avoid a traditional Boston-style look, as she put it.”

-She said Cox is “an excellent listener who doesn't push her own ideas but instead provides thoughtful choices.”
+She said Alexis is “an excellent listener who doesn't push her own ideas but instead provides thoughtful choices.”

 The designer helped Meehan and her husband create a coastal design for their Florida home by having her create a Pinterest board and carefully guiding their design choices.